A Female’s Guide To Solo Adventure Travel

 Cell phones don’t always work in the backcountry but carry one anyway.
 Or consider a satellite phone; they are becoming more lightweight and affordable with each passing year.
 They can even be rented.
 International travelers should have an international cell phone that works in their destination.

 Check out the company in trail shelters before settling in.
 A troop of Boy Scouts may be noisy but will certainly be safe; a solo male hiker who shows too much interest in a woman’s marital status might not be a good shelter-mate.
-Avoid shelters near roads, or paths accessible by all-terrain vehicles, especially if fire-pits show signs of frequent partying (litter, beer cans, and the like).
+Avoid shelters near roads, or paths accessible by all-terrain vehicles, especially if the cast iron fire pits show signs of frequent partying (litter, beer cans, and the like).
 Either camp completely out of sight of the trail – or camp within site of several other tents.
 The idea is to either be completely invisible – or to be within sight and earshot of help.

 Tell people about an imaginary spouse or boyfriend who is “just up the trail.”
 If someone seems overly interested or aggressive, lie about campsite plans.